lisa-lumos/designing-data-intensive-applications/10-batch-processing.md

 Collecting data in its raw form, and worrying about schema design later, allows the data collection to be speeded up (known as a “data lake” or “enterprise data hub”.
 Thus, Hadoop has often been used for implementing ETL processes: data from transaction processing systems is dumped into the distributed filesystem in some raw form, and then MapReduce jobs are written to clean up that data, transform it into a relational form, and import it into an MPP data warehouse for analytic purposes.
 Data modeling still happens, but it is in a separate step, decoupled from the data collection.
 This decoupling is possible because a distributed filesystem supports data encoded in any format.

+The MapReduce approach is more appropriate for larger jobs: jobs that process so much data and run for such a long time that they are likely to experience at least one task failure along the way.
+Overcommitting resources allows better utilization of machines and greater efficiency compared to systems that segregate production and nonproduction tasks.
+However, as MapReduce jobs run at low priority, they run the risk of being preempted at any time because a higher-priority process requires their resources.

+The process of writing out intermediate state to files is called materialization.